 Dedicated SMS short code

-A dedicated short code is a short code that’s owned by one brand, and that brand is the only one running its SMS campaign on that number.
+A dedicated code is a short code that’s owned by one brand, and that brand is the only one running its SMS campaign on that number.
 Dedicated short codes are different from shared short codes in their flexibility since dedicated short code can use any keywords to distinguish between campaigns.
 Because the number is not shared, you can use the keyword of your choice without worrying that the keyword might already be in use.
 Because of this flexibility, dedicated short codes cost more than shared short codes.

 Dedicated short code also benefit the brand that’s looking to enhance their customer experience by having longer, back-and-forth conversations with their customers.
 Because Shared short codes require a keyword to be applied to a campaign, they cannot handle one-to-one conversations.
 Dedicated short codes, however, can.

 Additionally, dedicated short codes offer a level of security that shared short codes don’t.
-Using one short code that’s only being used by your brand gives you complete control over your messaging and won’t risk outside influences compromising the security of your customers.
+Using own dedicated short code that’s only being used by your brand gives you complete control over your messaging and won’t risk outside influences compromising the security of your customers.
 This is a big plus for any business, but is particularly useful for brands in financial, healthcare and other sectors whose communications with customers need to be highly secure.

 We highly recommend dedicated short codes for any company that wants to have better conversations with customers — the type of conversations customers actually enjoy.